stevenhardge/si-507-final-project/README.md

 You can get an API key [here](https://api.igdb.com/signup) which you can then put in your `secrets.py`

+Please make sure you download the json files to save time.

 ## Code Structure

 The program is structured and laid out into groups of functions.
 The main functions are the Plotly calls starting on line 658,